 There are so many good reasons to choose from!
 Obviously, a diet free from animal products requires no factory farms, long distance live animal transportation or slaughterhouses, which makes it the most animal-friendly diet.
 Eating only plants is also much better for the environment, as it significantly limits our climate impact, as well as reducing deforestation, species loss and pollution.
 This means eating vegan is good for wild animals and their habitats as well as farmed animals.
 Given that most antibiotics around the world are fed to farmed animals – in an attempt to keep those poor creatures alive in the squalid farm conditions – animal farming is driving antibiotic resistance, and that threatens us all.
 Plus, pandemic experts have long been watching pig and poultry farms, as they believe it is likely the next global pandemic could originate there.
 And, of course, eating plants is also better for our health.
-A vegan diet is associated with a reduced risk of heart disease, obesity, type 2 diabetes and some cancers.
+A vegan diet is associated with a reduced risk of heart disease, type 2 diabetes and some cancers.

 What Can You Eat As A Vegan?